Production of massive bosons from the decay of a massless particle beam: Depletion of the massless beam

-To finish we will briefly discuss the conditions to have a significantly depletion of the $\phi$ field.
-We already said that condition \eqref{insta-cond} triggers the instability, however it is a necessary but not sufficient condition for a substantial decay of the beam.
+To finish we will briefly discuss the conditions that allow a significant depletion of the $\phi$ field.
+We already said that condition Eq. (\ref{insta-cond}) triggers the instability, however it is a necessary but not sufficient condition for a substantial decay of the beam.
 The missing condition is that the time $t_\text{res}$ during which the instability takes place is enough to reach the exponential regime.
 It requires $\alpha\,\omega_{\p}\,t_\text{res}>1$.
-We need the produced particles to stay inside the beam extension for the parametric resonance to develop, therefore $t_\text{res}$ must be the time they take to leave the beam region.
-As the $\chi$-particles have momenta pointing mainly to the same direction as the beam propagates, $t_\text{res}$ should be given by $d/(1-v_\chi)$, where $v_\chi$ is the velocity of the produced particles and $d$ the beam length.
-This velocity is approximately $1-\mu^2/2$, which leads to the following depletion condition \be d>{\mu^2\over2\alpha p} \enspace. \ee Notice that, assuming the resonance condition $\mu^2<\alpha$, \eqref{dep-cond} is satisfied necessarily for $d>1/(2p)$.
+We need the produced particles to stay inside the beam extension for the parametric resonance to develop, therefore $t_\text{res}$ is the time that $\chi$ particles take to leave the beam region.
+As the $\chi$ particles have momenta pointing mainly to the same direction as the beam propagates, $t_\text{res}$ is given roughly by $d/(1-v_\chi)$, where $v_\chi$ is the velocity of the produced particles and $d$ the beam length.
+This velocity is approximately $1-\mu^2/2$, which leads to the following depletion condition \be d>{\mu^2\over2\alpha p} \enspace. \ee Notice that, given the resonance condition $\mu^2<\alpha$, Eq. (\ref{dep-cond}) is satisfied necessarily by taking $d>1/(2p)$.